bordy12/volumio20x4LCDPlugin/README.md

 ## Change plugin settings

-The plugin settings cannot be changed via the plugin-settings yet.<br>However, after installing the plugin, you can change '/opt/LCDcontroller/settings.py' to tweak some settings.<br>This is something that I will fix in the future
+The plugin settings cannot be changed via the plugin-settings yet.<br>However, after installing the plugin, you can SSH into Volumio and change '/opt/LCDcontroller/settings.py' to tweak some settings.<br>I will add plugin settings later.

 ## Turning the plugin on and off

 This plugin cannot be turned on or off via the plugin-settings yet.
-The plugin stays enabled until it is uninstalled.<br>I will fix this in the future
+The plugin stays enabled until it is uninstalled.<br>I will add this feature in the future.